Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: Movement Strategy

 One of the most common strategies for planning the movements of the robot is to maximize the information about the source location that is gained with each new measurement.
-This idea has been extensively explored by previous methods, in what is usually referred to as "information-theoretic" movement strategies.
+This idea has been extensively explored by previous methods~\cite{AN2022,ZHAO2020,hutchinson2018}, in what is usually referred to as "information-theoretic" movement strategies.
 One of the most notable examples of this idea is Infotaxis~\cite{vergassola2007}, which popularized the use of the expected change in the entropy of the source distribution as a measure for the information gain.
 Later works~\cite{hutchinson2018,Ojeda2021RAL} have proposed using the Kullback-Leibler Divergence instead, since aiming only to decrease entropy can cause the robot to refuse exploration and only focus on confirming its current belief.
+Some recent works~\cite{AN2022,rhodes2023} have proposed combining the Infotaxis paradigm with rapidly-exploring random trees (RRT) as a way to handle the presence of obstacles for selecting the new sampling location.

 All of these approaches have a common problem: they require estimating what the next measurement will be if the robot moves to a given position.
 With this hypothetical next measurement, they simulate an update on the source position belief, and compare the result to the current one.
-This requires a method for reliably estimating what the next measurement will be, which is not trivial and also requires performing an iteration of the source estimation procedure for each considered movement, which can lead to a prohibitive computational cost if the number of possible movements is large.
+This requires a method for reliably estimating what the next measurement will be, which is not trivial, and also requires performing an iteration of the source estimation procedure for each considered movement, which can lead to a prohibitive computational cost if the number of possible movements is large.
 Since our algorithm has a slow update process, requiring many filament simulations, this approach is not feasible.